 MA in Applied Philosophy with Concentration in Health Care Ethics

 Master of Arts in Applied Philosophy with Concentration in Health Care Ethics

-The Master of Arts in Health Care Ethics is designed to provide students with an enriched ethical knowledge base that they can put to work in health care administration or in interdisciplinary research, teaching, and practice.
+The Master of Arts in Applied Philosophy - Health Care Ethics is designed to provide students with an enriched ethical knowledge base that they can put to work in health care administration or in interdisciplinary research, teaching, and practice.
 Our courses move students from theoretical underpinnings in bioethics to real-time clinical moral decision-making.
 Our M.A. program is unique in its examination of race, gender, and cultural influences on health care as well as the incorporation of an ethically sound appreciation of difference and diversity.
 This interdisciplinary focus makes our classes an excellent supplement for students pursuing dual degrees.

 What is Health Care Ethics?